tomazst/elcar/README.md

 For dashboard I used Highchart library and rest service for getting chart data.

-# Hi
-This app can be currently run as standalone app.
+This app can be currently run only as standalone app.
 It is not yet appropriate to run on Tomcat or Weblogic.

 ### Tested on environment
 - openjdk 11.0.2